mpavlou/samplesizedev/README.md

 This is a basic example which shows how to:

-1)  to calculate the expected shrinkage and MAPE for a given sample size, and
+1)  to calculate the expected calibration slope and MAPE for a given sample size, and

-2)  To calculate the sample size to achieve a target expected shrinkage of S=0.9 for a binary outcome
+2)  To calculate the sample size to achieve a target expected calibration slope of S=0.9 for a binary outcome

 ``` r
 library(samplesizedev)